Text¶

 Channels¶

-In addition to standard position channels and
+In addition to primary and secondary position channels

 and opacity

-channels, point mark has the following
+channels, point mark has the following channels:

 text